Jan 4, 2025

 How far in advance should I book?

-For executive sessions, 1–2 weeks is usually fine.
+It really depends on the season.
+For executive sessions, a minimum of 1–2 weeks could work.
 If you have a specific deadline (board meeting, funding announcement, conference), let me know and I'll accommodate.

 Do you offer rush delivery?

 Yes.
-If you need images faster than my usual turnaround, just let me know when booking and we can discuss.
+If you need images faster than my usual turnaround, just let me know when booking and we can discuss whats possible.

 What's the difference between a headshot and an executive portrait?

-A headshot is a shoulders-up photo for identification.
-An executive portrait is editorial craft applied to professional photography—the same quality you'd see in a magazine, built around who you actually are.
+My executive portraits are more strategic and have a thoughtful process built around your goals and personality.
+It's editorial craft applied to professional photography—the same quality you'd see on the cover of a magazine.
 Every session delivers both: a boardroom-ready image and an editorial portrait with real presence.
 Polished enough for investors.
 Human enough to be remembered.

 What's the difference between corporate headshots and editorial portraits?